LearnWithLlew/RefactoringToCleanerCode.net/Course.md

-Course Section 1

-## Testing Functional Code
+## Refactoring to Cleaner Code

 * [ ] Validate environment
     * [ ] Run the test
+* [ ] NCrunch
+    * [ ] Enable
-    * [ ] Turn on NCrunch & show Risk/Progress window
+    * [ ] Show Risk/Progress window floating

+## Scenario

-**Scenario:** In this scenario, we are looking at large method that we don't understand, and we want to clean up.
+We are looking at large method that we don't understand, and we want to clean up.
 We are going to "follow our nose", leaning into the places we don't like and pulling out chunks and improving them.

-# Starting Rules for today's refactorings
+## Starting Rules for today's refactorings

 - Automated refactorings "only"
 - Commit after each refactoring
-- Every commit prefixed with `r   ` (r with three spaces)
+- Every commit prefixed with `r -    `
 - Rotate typist on commit

-# Improvement Loop
+## Improvement Loop

+1. Identify a smell
+2. Improve it
+3. Evaluate
+4. Commit (or revert)

+- [ ] ## Restriction 1: Extract Paragraphs to methods

+    1. Identify a paragraph
+    2. Extract a method
+    3. Evaluate the signature (ignore the body)
+    4. Fix or revert and try again
+    5. Commit

-- [ ] Identify a smell
+- [ ] ## Restriction 2: Move methods onto new classes

+    1. Find a method
+    2. Move into a better class
+    3. Evaluate signature
+    4. Commit

-- [ ] Improve it
+- [ ] ## Restriction 3: Clean up the main method

+	1. Convert `switch` to `if`/`else`
+	2. Remove redundant code
+	3. Extract condition and move onto class
+	4. Commit

-- [ ] Commit
+ - [ ] ## Restriction 4: Remove duplication

-# Smells to look for

-* Bad Names
-* Inconsistency
-* Long Switch
-* Long Method
-* Improper Class
-* Duplication
-* Mixed responsibilities / levels of abstraction
+    1. Make similar things identical
+    2. Apply Refactoring Combo: Make non-static
+    3. Surround with block
+    4. Extract local variable
+    5. Extract interface
+    6. Many-of-one
+    7. Use base type
+    8. Apply interface and move to many
+    9. Extract list of scorers
+    10. Extract apply scorers

 ## Smell: bad names

-- [ ] Missing/Misleading -> Nonsense
+- [ ] Missing/Misleading -> (Obvious) Nonsense

 - [ ] Nonsense -> Honest (but incomplete)